-- Fischer K, Cramer P, Stilgenbauer S, et al.: Bendamustine combined with rituximab (BR) in first-line therapy of advanced CLL: a multicenter phase II trial of the German CLL Study Group (GCLLSG).
-[Abstract] Blood 114 (22): A-205, 2009.
+- Fischer K, Cramer P, Busch R, et al.: Bendamustine combined with rituximab in patients with relapsed and/or refractory chronic lymphocytic leukemia: a multicenter phase II trial of the German Chronic Lymphocytic Leukemia Study Group.
+J Clin Oncol 29 (26): 3559-66, 2011.

 - Knauf WU, Lissichkov T, Aldaoud A, et al.: Phase III randomized study of bendamustine compared with chlorambucil in previously untreated patients with chronic lymphocytic leukemia.
 J Clin Oncol 27 (26): 4378-84, 2009.

 - Smith MR, Neuberg D, Flinn IW, et al.: Incidence of therapy-related myeloid neoplasia after initial therapy for chronic lymphocytic leukemia with fludarabine-cyclophosphamide versus fludarabine: long-term follow-up of US Intergroup Study E2997.
 Blood 118 (13): 3525-7, 2011.

 - Carney DA, Westerman DA, Tam CS, et al.: Therapy-related myelodysplastic syndrome and acute myeloid leukemia following fludarabine combination chemotherapy.
 Leukemia 24 (12): 2056-62, 2010.